New: Restorate Digital Gift Vouchers

 Best for old or less resinous Pine, such as Spruce

 We recommend using the Liberon Palette Wood Dye in white as the stain of choice.
 It gives a great coverage and even undiluted gives a semi translucent tone over the pine.
-Obviously, if you wish to have a more transparent white, you can dilute it easily with water.
+If you wish to have a more transparent white, you can dilute it easily with water.
 We would recommend testing this thoroughly before on an off cut or discrete area of the same wood.

 Pros: